jenjnif/jenjnif.github.io/_posts/2018-03-22-http_basics_part1_blog.md

 <p align="center"><img src="/images/4-http/http-error.png"
      alt="content form screenshot" width="90%" /></p>

 In short, this error means that the HTTP request failed!
-In order to send the input submitted over to the server I need to configure the form to handle POST requests.
-Why we need to do this should become much clearer when we look at how submit buttons are built.
+Why becomes a bit clearer when we look at how Amazon S3 is configured.

 <br>
 ### Amazon S3

 Amazon Simple Storage Service (S3) is an object storage service where all my site files are stored in a resource (what AWS call a 'bucket').
-Amazon S3 has the added functionallity of being configurable to host a static site, which means it will serve my HTML files to the public but with no dynamic componant.
+Amazon S3 has the added functionality of being configurable to host a static site, which means it will serve my HTML files to the public - this means it handles GET requests but nothing else.

 As previously mentioned, HTTP GET requests are fundamental in loading webpages; if S3 could not handle GET requests my website would not load.
-However, something else will be required to handle POST requests.
+However, in order to handle POST requests I will need to create a different server to handle them.

 In the next post I will be building <a href="/2018/03/27/http_connection_blog_part2.html">a simple example of an HTTP request using Flask and Python</a> to discover more about how HTTP works.